Moving From California to Austin TX: Quick Answer

 California vs Texas: The Real Tax Math

 The headline is 0% state income tax.
 But the full picture includes Texas's higher property taxes.
-Here is the honest comparison at three income levels.
+Here is the honest comparison at four income levels.

-Scenario CA Income Tax TX Income Tax TX Property Tax Offset Net Annual Savings
+Scenario CA Income Tax TX Property Tax Offset Net Annual Savings

 Renter, $150K income